I've been in my share of parades. Probably more than my share, actually.

 Halloween parades with a whole slew of costumed kindergarteners dressed as princesses, pirates, clowns, wayward pumpkins, and a renegade flushing toilet.

-Then there was the time that I marched in a parade in Portland, Oregon, only to learn at the end that this was some kind of civil protest, and I had thrown myself right into the middle of it.
+Then there was the time that I marched in a parade in Portland, Oregon, only to learn at the end that this was a civil protest, and I had thrown myself right into the middle of it.

 But the best parade I've ever been in - the very best parade ever - was at The Animal Kingdom at Walt Disney World.
 My brother, the hero who breathes pixie dust and lives life as a musical, arranged for his family to be the Grand Marshalls of the 3:00 parade at The Animal Kingdom.